pic

 SVector Type and Its Mutable Variant

 Similar to tuples, SVectors are immutable, meaning that their elements can't be added, removed, or modified.
-To accommodate mutable collections, the package StaticArrays also provides a variant given by the type MVector.
-The creation of MVector instances and their slices follow the same syntax as SVectors, with the only difference being the substitution of the function SVector with MVector.
+To accommodate mutable collections, the package StaticArrays additionally provides a variant given by the MVector type.
+The creation of MVectors and their slices follow the same syntax as SVectors, but with the function SVector replaced with MVector.
 This is illustrated below.

 x = [1,2,3]